apache/datafusion/docs/source/library-user-guide/adding-udfs.md

 ## Adding a Scalar UDF

 A Scalar UDF is a function that takes a row of data and returns a single value.
+In order for good performance such functions are "vectorized" in DataFusion, meaning they get one or more Arrow Arrays as input and produce an Arrow Array with the same number of rows as output.

+To create a Scalar UDF, you
+1. Implement the `ScalarUDFImpl` trait to tell DataFusion about your function such as what types of arguments it takes and how to calculate the results.
+2. Create a `ScalarUDF` and register it with `SessionContext::register_udf` so it can be invoked by name.

-In the example, we will add a function takes a single i64 and returns a single i64 with 1 added to it:
+In the following example, we will add a function takes a single i64 and returns a single i64 with 1 added to it:

 For brevity, we'll skipped some error handling, but e.g. you may want to check that `args.len()` is the expected number of arguments.